ssvlabs/gitbook-docs/docs/operators/operator-node/maintenance/troubleshooting.md

 1. Find the operator key that you have registered to the network in the [ssv explorer](https://explorer.ssv.network/).
 2. Find the operator public key you have generated in your node during setup.
-3. Compare between the keys -  if they do not match you must update your private key in the node config.yaml file, according to the key generated during your node installation.
+3. Compare between the keys -  if they do not match you must update your private key in the node config.yaml file, according to the key generated during your node node-setup/manual-setup#create-configuration-file.

 :::info
 Example log output showing the public key: